RBWR-Development/rpwr-books/02_Reactor.md

 On the right part:
 - ROD LEVEL - this is a selector and indicator for Vertical Rod Display.
 It is possible to see one of 10 vertical slices of the core, or power averaged throut all levels
 - IPR CTRL/LEVEL - this is a selector for the IPR mode (refer to startup)
-- SETPOIN - power setpoint selector for the autocontrol, there are also buttons for predefined powers
+- SETPOINT - power setpoint selector for the autocontrol, there are also buttons for predefined powers

 ## CVCS